chuanyi/writing/codestudy/pigeon.md

 ## 1 What's Pigeon

-We shoud know PEG first, from Wikipedia [0] :
+We shoud know PEG first, from [Wikipedia](http://en.wikipedia.org/wiki/Parsing_expression_grammar) :

 > A parsing expression grammar is a type of analytic formal grammar, i.e.
 > it describes a formal language in terms of a set of rules for recognizing